Lost in Translation – How MBSE is Evolving to address Today’s Complexity Challenges

 In other words, we have exceeded the capabilities of the siloed world that we built to solve engineering problems.
-In addition, there are more silos today than ever before: It’s no longer just hardware, software and mechanical engineers contributing to an overall solution, it’s customers, supply chain experts, biologists (e.g., for a medical device), functional safety experts (e.g., for an autonomous vehicle) – and it’s different environments and players in an increasingly connected world.
+In addition, there are more silos today than ever before.
+It’s no longer just hardware, software, and mechanical engineers contributing to an overall solution.
+It’s customers, supply chain experts, biologists, functional safety experts.
+And it’s different environments and players in an increasingly connected world.
 “The silos we’ve built up cause us to ignore some critical concerns”, summarizes David.
 “This is the reason why systems engineering exists and therefore that’s why systems engineering itself is trying to evolve.”

 A translator operating above the hardware, mechanical and software silos

-As a methodology, systems engineering has been developed and refined for several decades to keep pace with the technical challenges associated with complex systems; be that ‘system’ a standalone product or, increasingly, a product that interacts with others.
-“Systems engineering problems are trans-disciplinary, and systems engineers must get the best out of each of the disciplines involved”, says David.
+As a methodology, systems engineering has been developed and refined for several decades to keep pace with the technical challenges associated with complex systems.
+Be that ‘system’ a standalone product or, increasingly, a product that interacts with others.
+“Systems engineering problems are trans-disciplinary.
+Systems engineers must get the best out of each of the disciplines involved”, says David.

 The fundamental role of a systems engineer has therefore always been that of a translator.
 For instance, in the not-so-distant past, when systems were predominantly electro-mechanical, with perhaps some code in a microprocessor, the systems engineer would operate above the hardware, mechanical and software silos to help align the understanding (of all parties) of both the problem and the solution.
 Communication between all parties was historical via documents and drawings.
 “We would work from fuzzy first concepts, through detailed design and through into manufacturing operations and test.
 And some great things were achieved.
 Presently, the industry is taking its next evolutionary step as we go ‘model-based’, and place greater emphasis on communications and interactions of a system’s components.”